Battle of Lëkurës: Conflict

 On 28 February 1878, 150 Greek soldiers commanded by the Stefani brothers landed on the village of Lëkurës and were joined by another 700 volunteers.
 After landing they entered and captured the city of Saranda with no resistance.
 Upon hearing about the Greek invasion, local Albanian lords gathered a number of irregulars and started to make their way to face the Greek forces.

 The Albanian forces included men from the regions of Himara, Gjirokastër, and Vlora.
 Upon the arrival of Albanian forces, the Greeks split themselves in 2 parts, one marching to the village of Gjashtë and the other marching to the village of Qufa.The first Greek army led by Giorgos Stefanis was attacked by the first Albanian forces led by Idriz Alidhima in February 1878 in the Hills around Gjashtë.
 The fighting was fierce with casualties on both sides.
 On the other hand, the second army could only reach the village of Karalibej before being attacked by the forces of Myslym Gjoleka and Abidin Dino.

 According to Greek sources, the greek rebels engaged with the forces of the Vilayet of Yanina which totaled to 6000 men, instead of local irregulars.

-After a fierce firefight the Greeks took heavy causalties and retreated from Karalibej.
+After a fierce firefight the Greeks took heavy casualties and retreated from Karalibej.
 Greek forces also retreated from Gjashtë after being defeated by Albanian forces.

 Both Greek armies reunited and positioned themselves in the castle of Lëkurës which the Albanian forces would siege.
 Greek forces were initially planning an escape from the sea, however that plan fell apart when an Ottoman Warship started patrolling the waters around the Corfu Channel.

 On 28 February 1878 the Albanians lead one last attack, breaking the defense of the Lëkurës Castle and inflicting heavy casualties on the Greek forces, which retreated to the coast of Lëkurës and sailed away.
 Later at the start of March a peace treaty was made between the Greeks and Albanians ending the conflict with Greek forces failing to capture South Albania.

 In the end 590 Greek forces were killed and captured.